BruceEckel/scripts/Coming_out.md

 **DAVE:** I can live with that.
 Or, you know, simulate living with that.

-**VEX:** Adam, if what you're saying is true--and I'm not saying it is--but if it is, what happens when people find out?
+**VEX:** Adam, if what you're saying is true--I'm not saying it is--but if it is, what happens when people find out?
 Real people.
-Not us basement dwellers.
+Not basement dwellers.

 **ADAM:** That's the question that keeps... that we keep coming back to.